elpop/widget-server/README.md

       If are already instaled you see this message:

-         xcode-select: error: command line tools are already installed, use "Software Update" to install updates
+         xcode-select: error: command line tools are already installed, use __Software Update__ to install updates

       If are not previously installed, the process ask your admin passsword and proceed the installation.